 Watch your velocity, not just your count.
 Monthly review trends matter more than lifetime totals.
 If you're collecting fewer reviews than last month, figure out why.

 Reviews aren't just social proof anymore.
-They're the primary dataset that AI systems use to decide who gets recommended.
-The businesses that understand this have a massive advantage over the ones still optimizing for star averages.
+They're one of the primary evidence layers AI systems use to decide who gets recommended.
+The businesses that understand this have an advantage over the ones still optimizing only for star averages.

-- Local Consumer Review Survey 2025 — BrightLocal's research shows 98% of consumers read online reviews for local businesses
+- Local Consumer Review Survey 2026.
+BrightLocal's current research on how consumers read and verify local reviews